 Year 11 is one of the most important years of any students’ education.
 This is the final year in which they consolidate all of the information learned over the last 3 years as they sit their exams and submit coursework for their G.C.S.E’s.
 During this final year, there are current plans to have pre-public exams in the December, and then students will sit final exams from May.

 As a school we have always put on lots of revision sessions to help our pupils.
 These typically happen in the morning, at break/lunch and after school.
 We have a brilliantly dedicated staff who work tirelessly to ensure each and every student reaches their full potential and are always on hand to answer any questions.
-Whilst some operations have been adapted during COVID-19, we will still be providing interventions and supporting opportunities for additional study as much as we can.

 Our students also fully settle into their roles of head boy/head girl, senior prefects and general prefects.
 They complete duties and participate in Student Voice working groups.
 They have supported the virtual open days and provided transition support to our new yr7s remotely too.
 We are very proud of how they have adapted during this time and some of their practices will no doubt be used moving forward even when we no longer have to work in a remote way!